 13. Sweet Potatoes

 They need hot dirt and blazing skies to swell up underground.
-I definitely recommend planting young slips in late spring so they catch the peak summer days.
-The vines will eventually create a beautiful carpet of green foliage.
+Plant young slips in late spring once the soil is above 70 degrees.

 14. Watermelon

-These next few thrive when the dirt gets genuinely hot.
+These next few thrive when the dirt itself gets genuinely hot.

 15. Cantaloupe